LOG LINE: They had to erase themselves in order to survive

 FILM SUMMARY: After a gay purge, four best friends are surviving by living in fake marriages to each other.
 They secretly meet once a week to see their true spouse and play a "game" where they reminisce about their former openly gay lives.
 After 3 years of weekly gatherings, they must determine if their clandestine meetings are worth risking their lives.
 In one night, emotions run high, friendships begin to unravel and everything changes in an instant.

 BACKGROUND: Every day there is proposed legislation at State and Federal levels to discriminate against the LGBTQ community.
 Hate & divisiveness is heightened by our political climate & this film takes a futuristic look at the result of such hate.
-We hope the film will be a much needed reminder that just like the persecution against the Jews, history can repeat itself...unless we stop it.
+We hope Hiding in Daylight will be a much needed reminder that history can repeat itself...unless we stop it.

 Carina is a multi-award winning producer whose highly acclaimed feature film No Letting Go (2016) received worldwide distribution through Vision Films.
 The film received the elite honor of being one of the top 100 films viewed on Amazon Prime.
 Most recently she produced the award-winning short film Far From The Tree with WOW FILMS.
 Carina's 20 years of experience in the Arts and Entertainment industry and her firsthand knowledge of the business has made her a sought after producer.
 In addition to her producing partnership with Cheryl and WOW FILMS, she is working on several projects that are in development, currently filming and in post-production.